-The general objective of the Project is to promote efficiency in the production and use of energy in Argentina.
-It is expected to increase SMEs investments in renewable energy ("ER") and energy efficiency ("EE"), through access to medium and long-term financing; and therefore, contribute to the reduction of greenhouse gas emissions ("GEl").
+The goal of the program is to improve the efficiency and sustainability of energy production and use in Argentina.
+It is expected that the program increases SMEs´ investments in renewable energy ("ER") and energy efficiency ("EE"), through access to medium and long-term financing, thereby reducing greenhouse gas ("GHG") emissions.Read More

-This proposal intends to use GCF resources to offer financial mechanisms designed to meet the specific needs of RE and EE projects.
-We offer standard financing tools, such as loans that can be combined with non-financial instruments to reduce perceived and real risk levels for developers, thereby helping to remove financial barriers to investment.
+This program uses Green Climate Fund (GCF) resources, along with co-financing from BICE and IDB, to develop and offer financial mechanisms designed to meet the specific needs of RE and EE projects and investments.
+We offer standard financing tools, such as loans that can be combined with instruments like the Energy Savings Insurance (ESI), to reduce perceived and real risks for project developers and SMEs, thereby helping to remove investment barriers.

-The credit lines will encourage the leverage of other sources of debt and capital mainly through: (i) a minimum capital requirement in financed projects (final beneficiaries of the loan); (ii) possible limits for individual credit.
+The credit line encourages leverage of other sources of capital mainly through: (i) a minimum capital requirement in financed projects (e.g. from developers/SMEs as final beneficiaries of the sub-loans); and (ii) credit exposure limits per client.

-In the long term, the cumulative results of the effective operation of the biomass, biogas, and energy efficiency subprojects funded by our partners are expected to lead to more efficient patterns of energy production and use in each specific market.
+In the long term, the cumulative results of the effective operation of the biomass, biogas, and energy efficiency sub-projects funded by our partners are expected to lead to more efficient and sustainable patterns of energy production and use in the Argentinean market.

 • The Government of Chile is promoting the development of strategies at the national scale to promote investments in Public-Private Partnerships and green private investments, through dialogue tables between the public and the private sector (the “Green Agreement”).